Cinition/ImGizmo/README.md

 ## Examples

-ImGizmo provides example of how this library could be used, and provides this inside of the "Examples" directory, to build the examples project/code ImGizmo uses xmake.
+ImGizmo provides example of how this library could be used, and provides this inside of the "Examples" directory, to build the examples project/code ImGizmo uses xmake..

-### Installing xmake
-Go to the installation guide of [xmake](https://xmake.io/#/guide/installation) and follow the installation guide of your OS.

-### Building and Running xmake
+### Building and Running the examples
-Now that you have xmake installed you can now just run ``xmake`` to install all dependencies of the examples project and build the project.
+You can now just run ``xmake`` in the base directory of the repository to install all dependencies for the examples, now just build and run the examples project.

 ```
 // build the project
-xmake
+xmake build

 // run the project
 xmake run